 Win’s Transitional Housing Units

-Win manages and operates shelters in Manhattan, the Bronx, Brooklyn, and Queens, with 1,200 units of transitional housing.
+Win manages and operates shelters in Manhattan, the Bronx, Brooklyn, and Queens, with more than 1,700 units of transitional housing.
 All Win shelters have on-site social services to provide the support our families need to achieve long-term independence.
 To learn more about our innovative programs, which we call The Way to Win, click here.
 Our biggest measure of success, though, is the number of families who leave shelter for permanent housing.
-In the last year, we placed over 710 families into homes of their own.
+In the last year, we placed over 700 families into homes of their own.

 - Win has 13 homeless shelters in Manhattan, the Bronx, Brooklyn, and Queens

 - The average length of stay for Win families living in shelter who exit to permanent housing is 13 months

 Learn more about Win’s shelters: